-Straddle the motorcycle and bring it to the fully upright position.
-Position the handlebars so that the fluid reservoir is level.
+- Straddle the motorcycle and bring it to the fully upright position.
+Position the handlebars so that the fluid reservoir is level. - 2.
+View the fluid level through the sight glass 1.
+The fluid should be clear.
+Replace cloudy or contaminated fluid.